Understanding Gaming Computers: History, Features, Types

 Can You Use A Gaming Computer for Other Tasks Besides Gaming?

-Yes, you can use a gaming computer for editing videos, creating animations, live streaming, 3D modelling, etc. Moreover, you can also perform daily tasks like browsing, word processing, listening to music, watching videos, and sending emails on a gaming computer.
+Yes, you can use a gaming computer to edit videos, create animations, do live streaming, do 3D modeling, etc. Moreover, you can also perform daily tasks like browsing, word processing, listening to music, watching videos, and sending emails on a gaming computer.

 Can You Use Any Monitor With A Gaming Computer?